frankw2024/NLRP3/README.md

 CUDA: Optional, versions 11.0+ recommended
 Memory: Scalable based on available resources

-# the pretrained model "The trained model enhanced_ensemble_model.pkl can be used directly" is available for direct usage
+the pretrained model # "The trained model enhanced_ensemble_model.pkl" can be used directly is available for direct usage